vonajs/vona/packages-docs/guide/techniques/validation/zod-transform.md

 }
 ```

-- `TypeZodRefineNameExistsData`: Input parameter type
+- `TypeZodTransformNameExistsData`: Input parameter type
-- `IZodRefineOptionsNameExists`: Defines Zod Refine parameters
+- `IZodTransformOptionsNameExists`: Defines Zod Transform parameters
 - `execute`: Validates the input parameter.
-If the student already exists, `refinementCtx.addIssue` is called to generate a custom error message
+If the student already exists, `transformmentCtx.addIssue` is called to generate a custom error message

-## Using Zod Refine
+## Using Zod Transform

 ``` diff
 import { v } from 'vona-module-a-openapi';